mantoufan/yzhanDisk/README.md

 2. [Shell scripts runs on EC2 Instance](./ec2.sh)

 ## Feature List
-1. All Basic requirements, except that:
+1. Building a user center using Cognitio
-- Authoration of all API Gateway, including S3
+2. Upload txt file to S3 directly via API Gateway
-2. All Bonus requirements
+3. Synchronize real-time Log base on Sokcet.IO, which is powered by goeasy.io
-3. Others
+4. Rmoete create and send commands to EC2, using it for proccessing S3 Objects
-- A Log based on socket
+5. CRUD all data to DynamoDB
-4. All AWS products I used
+6. All AWS products I used in this repo
 ![Aws Product](https://s2.loli.net/2023/09/08/MrCTeptzv8YKEuR.png)

 ## Best Practice